Do More goals

 After those three points have been submitted, the graph will look like this:

 I'm above my bright red line — doing better than my goal rate!
 Cool.
-And Beeminder's keeping a running total of all my progress for me, so I know I've read 55 total pages since starting my goal.
+And Beeminder's keeping a running total of all my progress for me which I can view in the "Statistics" tab, so I know I've read 55 total pages since starting my goal.

 I'm going on vacation and won't be working on my Do More goal.
 How can I pause it temporarily?